AlishbaAthar17/CODSOFT/README.md

 # CODSOFT
-All the internship tasks related to Python Development that were assigned to me by CODSOFT are present here!
+All the internship tasks related to Python Development that were assigned to me by the company, CODSOFT, are present here!